T-bills are short-term government bonds that allow you to park your money safely. But are they good investments?

 What is the current T-bill interest rate?

 The interest rate for T-bills is determined at the auction.
-Here are the details of the latest T-bill:
+Here are the interest rates the past T-bills issued so far in 2025.

 Issue code |